Ekkehard-Schulze/precision-temperature-logger/README.md

 \
 ![Openlog adaption](https://github.com/Ekkehard-Schulze/precision-temperature-logger/blob/main/images/Openlog_adaption_2.jpg)

-However, adaption of an Openlog board for precision temperature logging requires microscope soldering and trace cutting.
+However, adaption of an Openlog board for for this firmware requires microscope soldering and trace cutting.
 See point 11 in the __Notes__ section above.
 \
 \
 \